OctopusDeploy/blog/blog/2020-09/github-codespaces-private-preview/index.md

 ## First look at extensions

 From an extensions perspective, nothing has changed.
-Any extensions you could normally use in VS Code can be used in Codespaces.
+Any extensions you would normally use in VS Code can be used in Codespaces.

 1. Open the extensions tab:
 2. Search for an extension, for example, Golang: